miniCruzer/PyQdbS/README.md

 ## reCAPTCHA

-If you would like to use reCAPTCHA with PyQdbS, you need to register with Google, and set the following settings in your PYQDBS_SETTINGS file.
+If you would like to use reCAPTCHA with PyQdbS, you need to register with Google, and set the following settings in your config.py file.

 | Setting               |            | Description                                                                             |
 | ----------------------|------------|-----------------------------------------------------------------------------------------|